What Is Compliance Monitoring? A Complete Guide - Visualping

 print(f"Monitor created: {source['name']}")

-Among compliance monitors on the platform, 16.7% use the AI summarizer to classify changes by importance, and 12.8% filter to receive only changes flagged as material (Visualping platform data, March 2026).
+Among Visualping compliance monitors (April 2026), 16.7% use the AI summarizer to classify changes by importance.
+12.8% filter for only the changes flagged as material.
 For teams watching dozens of regulatory sources, that filtering cuts alert fatigue without missing substantive updates.

 Step 6: Create Reporting and Documentation Protocols